ietf-wg-asdf/SDF/sdf.md

   can be built from an SDF Document that references definitions and declarations from additional SDF documents.

+Entry:
+: A key-value pair in a map.
+(In JSON maps, sometimes also called "member".)

+Block:
+: One or more entries in a JSON map that is part of an SDF specification; these entries can be described as a Block to emphasize that they together serve a specific function.

+Group:
+: An entry in the main JSON map that represents the SDF document, and in certain nested definitions.
+  A group
+  has a Class Name Keyword as its key and a map of named definition entries (Definition Group) as a value.

+Class Name Keyword:
+: One of `sdfThing`, `sdfObject`, `sdfProperty`, `sdfAction`, `sdfEvent`, or `sdfData`; the Classes for these type keywords are capitalized and prefixed with `sdf`.

+Class:
+: Abstract term for the information that is contained in groups identified by a Class Name Keyword.

+Quality:
+: A metadata item in a definition or declaration which says something about that definition or declaration.
+A quality is represented in SDF as an entry in a JSON map (JSON object) that serves as a definition or declaration.
+  (The term "Quality"" is used as "Property" already has a different meaning.)

+Definition:
+: An entry in a Definition Group; the entry creates a new semantic term for use in SDF models and associates it with a set of qualities.
+  Unless it is also a Declaration, a definition just defines a term, it does not create a component item within the enclosing definition.

+Declaration:
+: A definition within an enclosing definition that is intended to create a component item within that enclosing definition.
+Every declaration can also be used as a definition for reference in a different place.

+Grouping:
+: An sdfThing or sdfObject, i.e., (directly or indirectly) a description for a combination of Affordances.

+Object, sdfObject:
+: A Grouping containing only Affordance declarations (Property, Action, and Event declarations); the main "atom" of reusable semantics for model construction. sdfObjects are similar to sdfThings but do not allow nesting, i.e., they cannot contain other Groupings (sdfObjects or sdfThings).
+(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in the context of SDF, the term Object as the colloquial shorthand for sdfObject, is specifically reserved for the above Grouping, even if the type name `"object"` is imported from a data definition language with the other semantics.)

+sdfThing:
+: A Grouping that can contain nested Groupings (sdfThings and sdfObjects).
+  Like sdfObject, it can also contain Affordance declarations (Property, Action, and Event declarations).
+  (Note that "Thing" has a different meaning from sdfThing and therefore is not available as a colloquial shorthand of sdfThing.)

 Protocol Binding:
 : A companion document to an SDF Model that defines how to map the abstract concepts in the model into the protocols in use